breezy-team/loggerhead/README.txt

     - a cache of files changed in a revision
     - a text searching cache

-You can put the cache folder anywhere, but I find that a folder under the branch's .bzr/ folder is the simplest place.
+You can put the cache folder anywhere.
+A folder under the branch's .bzr/ folder is a convenient place.

 The revision data cache and text searching cache will be automatically filled once loggerhead starts up.
 The caches for a branch with 15,000